wwwenjie/Movie-Paradise/README.md

 Movie Paradise is a web app built by Vue, Spring Boot, and maybe a little Python.
 It can show some movies information and provide download link, live watch functions.

-[Demo](https://movie.jinwenjie.me) The demo site is updated from time to time with the latest source code.
+[Demo site](https://movie.jinwenjie.me)  is updated every day with the latest source code.
 [Mock API](http://rap2.jinwenjie.me:3000/repository/editor?id=1) Based on [Rap2](https://github.com/thx/rap2-delos)

 ### Status: Pre-Alpha